Forricide/still-feel-alive/Chapter 9.md

 The first thing that hits her is the *smell*.
 It's blood and chemicals, a disgusting mix like some kind of dilapidated hospital.

 She scans her surroundings.
 Gregor is to her right; he hasn't noticed her yet, some part of her mind connects him with the smell of chemicals.
 He's spewing something vile-looking at- at an *army*, a hundred or two hundred men surging towards him, brandishing all sorts of weapons.
+As it gushes over them, dozens fall to the ground, writhing and screaming.

+The laptop, completely forgotten, drops from her grip as she stares.

 [simurgh wing? probably not, this seems irrelevant]